 - 101 Hikes in Southern California: Exploring Mountains, Seashore and Desert

-Once again you have to make a choice.
-Is this going to be an extended hike?
-Keep going to San Onofre State beach or hike up the San Mateo creek trail to the San Mateo campground.
-If you are getting tired, you better start heading back to the train station.
+Once again, you must make a choice.
+Is this going to be an extended hike or bike ride?
+Keep going to San Onofre State beach or hike up the San Mateo Creek trail to the San Mateo campground.
+If you are getting tired, you had better start heading back to the train station.

 Additional Information:1850 Avenida Estacion San Clemente, CA 92672